 If you want to use OneLink Energy, you'll need to have passed all three KYBs above, since OneLink can route to any of them.

 If you haven't yet passed KYB for the product you want to use, email us at disbursements@huggg.me to start the process.
-It typically takes 3-5 working days to process a KYB form.
+Processing a KYB form takes 3 to 5 working days.

 Quick comparison